misua/bastion/README.md

 ## Audit Functionality

-The bastion host includes comprehensive audit functionality that tracks SSH logins and associates them with email identifiers.
+The bastion host includes audit functionality that tracks SSH logins and associates them with email identifiers.

 ### Key Features